Mixed Estimates for Degenerate Multilinear Operators Associated to Simplexes: Mixed Estimates

-Note that the above proof adapted the martingale structure to the $L^2$ function.
+In fact, we could have assumed by a standard limiting argument that $f_2 \in L^1(\mathbb{R})\cap L^2(\mathbb{R})$ and $f_2(x)\not =0~a.e.~x \in \mathbb{R}$, so that $\gamma_{f_2}$ would be strictly increasing.
+This would in turn force the sets $\{x_1 < x_2: \gamma_{f_2}(x_1) = \gamma_{f_2}(x_2)\}$ and $\gamma_{f_2}^{-1}(1)$ to be empty.
+Also note that the above proof adapted the martingale structure to the $L^2$ function.
 It is worth pointing out that one could just as well have adapted the martingale to the $L^p$ function, with a slightly modified proof.
-This second approach to the Menshov-Zygmund turns out to be the right one to generalize to more complicated operators.
-Before we illustrate this idea in theorem \ref{OT}, we first record the following generalized Rubio de Francia inequality for arbitrary dimensions: \begin{theorem}[\citep{2293255}, \citep{850681}] Let $\{I_j\}_{j \in \mathbb{Z}}$ be a collection of disjoint rectangles in $\mathbb{R}^n$ for $n \geq 1$.
-Then the modified square function $\mathfrak{S}_r: L^p(\mathbb{R}^n) \rightarrow L^p(\mathbb{R}^n)$ given by
+This second approach turns out to be the right one to generalize mixed estimates to more complicated operators.
+Before we illustrate this idea in Theorem \ref{OT}, we first record a few definitions and Theorem \ref{RdF}, based on observations of Rubio de Francia in \cite{850681} and Lacey in \cite{2293255}, along with Theorem \ref{BHT}, which states the boundedness of BHT.